e1miran/Now-Playing-Serato/docs/quickstart.rst

 #.
 Configure a `Source <input/index.html>`_
 #.
 Save
 #.
 Bring up your DJ software and play a song.
 #.
 The file you picked to write should now have the song contents a few seconds after the DJ software updates its files.
-(Virtual DJ has a default 45 second delay, Serato updates on deck update.)
+(Virtual DJ has a default 45-second delay, Serato updates on deck update.)

 At this point, you are ready to customize via `Templates <templates.html>`_ and enable other features!